PoisonousJohn/AzureGameRoomsScaler/README.md

 ## Motivation

-Dedicated game servers are stateful, thus they're differ pretty much from typical statless VMs.
+Dedicated game servers are stateful, thus they differ pretty much from typical statless VMs.
 You can't just shut down VM if somebody is playing at the moment.
 This project tries to solve the issue.

 ## Overview